The 2019 Prize is open for submissions. Please download the submission form below for instructions on how to enter.

 About the Prize:

-The award, initiated in 1998 to promote recognition of the skills of Hebrew-English translators, is sponsored by the Porjes Trust and administered by the JBC, in association with the Society of Authors and the TLS.
-It was re-named in honour of Risa Domb, the revered Cambridge Professor of Hebrew Literature.
+The triennial Risa Domb/ Porjes Hebrew-English Translation Prize is sponsored by the Porjes Trust and administered by the JBC, in association with the Society of Authors and the TLS.
+It was initiated in 1998 to promote recognition of the skills of Hebrew-English translators and re-named in honour of the Cambridge Professor of Hebrew Literature, Risa Domb.